shahzadali7878/shahzadali7878/README.md

 *ROR Full Stack Developer*

 - 👋 Hi, I’m @shahzadali7878.
-- 💎 A seasoned maestro of Ruby on Rails craftsmanship.
+- 💎 A seasoned master of Ruby on Rails craftsmanship.
 - 🔡 An expert in MySQL, PostgreSQL, MongoDB.
 - 📺 An expert in JavaScript, React, JQuery, Angular.